lmfit/lmfit-py/doc/model.rst

    return a nicely formatted text report of the confidence intervals, as from :func:`ci_report() <lmfit.ci_report>`.

-.. method:: ModelResult.eval_conf_band(**kwargs)
+.. method:: ModelResult.eval_uncertainty(**kwargs)

-   evaluate a confidence band for the *model function*, propagating the uncertainties estimated for the best-fit parameters to uncertainties in the model function.
+   evaluate the uncertainty of the *model function* from the uncertainties for the best-fit parameters.
+This can be used to give confidence bands for the model.

    :param params:  Parameters, defaults to :attr:`params`.
    :param sigma:  confidence level, i.e., how many :math:`\sigma` values, default=1
-   :returns: ndarray to be added/subtracted to best-fit to give confidence band for model value
+   :returns: ndarray to be added/subtracted to best-fit to give uncertaintay in the values for the model.

    An example using this method::

      out = model.fit(data, params, x=x)
-     dely = out.eval_conf_band(x=x)
+     dely = out.eval_uncertainty(x=x)
      plt.plot(x, data)
      plt.plot(x, out.best_fit)
      plt.fill_between(x, out.best_fit-dely, out.best_fit+dely, color='#888888')